p2kmgcl/redux-scalable/README.md

 Redux-environment libraries, so they are added as peer dependencies:

 - [Redux](http://redux.js.org/) (awesome, I know)
-- [Immutable](https://facebook.github.io/immutable-js/) for efficient state managing
-- [Redux-Immutable](https://github.com/gajus/redux-immutable) for managing the redux state as an immutable map
 - [Reselect](https://github.com/reactjs/reselect) for cache state observation

 > If you find this approach incorrect and/or know how to improve this library, feel free to open an